bhargavdeshpande/GitHub_Notification_Bot/DESIGN.md

 <p align="center">
 <img align="center" src="https://media.github.ncsu.edu/user/11941/files/ec9ef400-3122-11e9-841f-403f170eb22e">
 </p>

-#### Architecture Design Description
-###### Overview<br>
-The chrome app periodically requests and receives user notifications from Github using the user's access token.
-Upon receiving the notification, the app populates the DropDown UI for the user to be able to view the notifications and perform some basic actions.
-The user can provide their access token in the Options UI which maintains the token in the browser's local storage.<br>
-###### GitHub Notifications API:<br>
-[GitHub Notifications API](https://developer.github.com/v3/activity/notifications/) returns the list of unread notifications for a user account in JSON format.
-The applications need to authenticate the user by sending their Personal Access Token as a header in the request.<br>
-###### DropDown UI:<br>
-Using the returned JSON from the Notifications API, the bot populates the UI by creating a scrollable list of the unread notifications and embedding their URL in the title and displaying the adequate information for it.
-The Mark all as read button in the UI will send a post request to Github Notifications API to [change the status](https://developer.github.com/v3/activity/notifications/#mark-as-read) of the notifications to Read.<br>
-###### Options UI:<br>
-The options page will enable the user to enter his credentials to authorize the app and enable notifications to be populated.
-This UI stores the data in the local storage of the browser.<br>
-###### Local Storage<br>
-[Local storage](https://developer.chrome.com/extensions/storage) provides persistent storage for chrome applications.
-The data stored in local storage is available even when browser is closed and reopened.
-Local storage can be accessed using the [local storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API#localStorage).<br>

 #### Constraints for Architecture:<br>
 1. There can be only one GitHub account per system.<br>